MicrosoftDocs/Hololens/hololens/hololens-updates.md

 ### Issue - My device has downloaded an update, but won't install it

-Many of the [troubleshooting configurations for scanning](#issue---my-device-didnt-find-an-update-when-scanning) also apply here.
+Many of the [troubleshooting steps for scanning](#issue---my-device-didnt-find-an-update-when-scanning) also apply here.
 If you've already reviewed those you may have an OS install issue.
 If this is the case, please [file an issue through feedback hub](hololens-feedback.md) using the **Enterprise Management -> Device category**.

 ## Related articles